 Designed to recognise excellence in Architectural Technology globally, the suite of AT Awards are open to all professionals, whether they are based nationally or internationally.Find out more about The AT Awards

 The health and safety of our staff, members and affiliates, and guests is our main priority.
 CIAT is carefully observing the UK Government's advice, and that of other nations, regarding the COVID-19 (Coronavirus) outbreak.
-The Institute is working hard to ensure that CIAT is still operating and supporting its membership during this period.Click here for more information
+The Institute is working hard to ensure that CIAT is still operating and supporting its members and affiliates during this period.Click here for more information